How To Clean Stainless Steel Cookware Easily

 What Do I Need?

-Do note that BKF is not recommended for use on fiberglass, plastics, anodized aluminum, or brushed metal surfaces such as appliances, etc. Whenever using a new product on your cookware always spot test it first.
+Do note that Bar Keepers Friend Cleaner is not recommended for use on fiberglass, plastics, anodized aluminum, or brushed metal surfaces such as appliances, etc. Whenever using a new product on your cookware always spot test it first.

 How Do I Get My Stainless Steel Cookware Clean?

-Rinse the cookware very well with hot water, and dry completely with the microfiber dish towel to polish to a high shine and not any leave lint behind.
+- Rinse the clean stainless steel cookware very well with hot water, and dry completely with the microfiber dish towel to polish to a high shine and not any leave lint behind.

-These simple steps for cleaning and restoration method for stainless steel cookware will keep those pots and pans looking fresh out of the box shiny for years to come.
+These simple steps are the best restoration method for clean stainless steel cookware, and will keep those pots and pans looking fresh out of the box and shiny for years to come.

 Check out other great recipes, and tips and tricks for Easy, Effortless Entertaining from AWG Private Chefs

 - A Chef's List of Must Have Kitchen Gadgets

 - Brunch Ideas: Tips For Hosting A Brunch